delphidabbler/ddablib/projects/consoleapp/Demos/IOUtils/README.txt

 You can download a zip file containing the I/O Utility Classes project from http://delphidabbler.com/software/ioutils/download

+Users of Delphi XE5 and later must use v1.0.1 or later of the I/O Utility Classes.

 Once you have downloaded the project, copy the required units from the zip file into this directory.